 Bibliography V/S Reference List: Clearing the Confusion for Learners

-Learners often mull over the thought- “the difference between a bibliography v/s reference list”, provoking them to look for clarification.
-This complication usually arises from the various needs of different reference styles such as APA, MLA, and Chicago.
+Learners often mull over the thought- “the difference between a bibliography and a reference list”, provoking them to seek clarification.
+This complication usually arises from the various needs of reference styles such as APA, MLA, and Chicago.
 All these styles have different rules regarding what to add to these lists, leading to thinking about which sources should be referenced.
-Furthermore, several students use "bibliography" and "reference list," in replace of each other.
+Furthermore, several students use "bibliography" and "reference list," replacing each other.
 They do not know that the bibliography highlights all references consulted, while a reference list comprises only those straightly cited in the article.

 Such misunderstandings can arise from inadequate knowledge about citation practices during the education period.
 Moreover, tight deadlines and ineffective time management usually push students towards rushing through their assignments without a complete grasp of these concepts.
 This can further create hurdles in their learning.
 As an outcome, students might aspire to seek help from such online resources to clarify their doubts regarding the concepts.
 This can also help them to improve their writing proficiency and academic performance, aiming for boosted grades and more effective learning of citation practices.